awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 You might prefer to rotate keys manually so you can control the rotation frequency\.
 It's also a good solution for CMKs that are not eligible for automatic key rotation, such as asymmetric CMKs, CMKs in [custom key stores](custom-key-store-overview.md) and CMKs with [imported key material](importing-keys.md)\.

 **Note**
 When you begin using the new CMK, be sure to keep the original CMK enabled so that AWS KMS can decrypt data that the original CMK encrypted\.
-When decrypting data, AWS KMS identifies the CMK that was used to encrypt the data, and it uses the same CMK to decrypt the data\.
-As long as you keep both the original and new CMKs enabled, AWS KMS can decrypt any data that was encrypted by either CMK\.

 Because the new CMK is a different resource from the current CMK, it has a different key ID and key ARN\.
 When you change CMKs, you need to update references to the key ID or key ARN in your applications\.
 [Aliases](kms-alias.md), which associate a friendly name with a CMK, make this process easier\.
 Use an alias to refer to a CMK in your applications\.
 Then, when you want to change the CMK that the application uses, change the target CMK of the alias\.
 For details, see [Using aliases in your applications](alias-using.md)\.